 Users may input a password and a code delivered to their mobile devices using 2FA (Two-Factor Authentication) from iThemes Security.

-This information will assist customers in secure login into their accounts and will serve as an additional layer of protection to authenticate the person who is signing in and keep hackers out.
+This information will assist customers in secure login into their accounts.
+It will serve as an additional layer of protection to authenticate the person signing in and keep hackers out.

 9. Blocking Bad Users

-You may also ban problematic users from your website if they repeatedly try logging in and fail, or in cases that they produce numerous 404 errors.
-If they are on a bot blacklist, this tool will also keep them out.
+You may also ban problematic users from your website if they repeatedly try logging in and fail or in cases where they produce numerous 404 errors.
+This tool will keep them out if they are on a bot blacklist.

 10. Report on Security Level